mxu-exe/CommandHider/README.md

 ## Description

 **CommandHider** is a powerful Paper plugin that lets server administrators fully control which commands players can see or use.
-With fine-grained permission-based filtering, commands can be hidden entirely — no suggestions, no tab-complete hints, and no “unknown command” messages.
+With fine-grained permission-based filtering, commands can be hidden entirely — no suggestions, no tab-complete hints.
 To restricted users, they simply don’t exist.

 Perfect for survival, roleplay, or custom servers where clean UX and tight command security matter.